jaeyow/fullstack-developer/_posts/2020-06-19-so-how-do-you-start-with-dynamodb.md

 These picks are things that have had a positive impact to me in recent weeks:

-- [SpaceX](https://www.spacex.com/) - Keep this site in your bookmarks to keep tabs on SpaceX, exciting to see every launch, feeds the planet's imagination.
+- [SpaceX](https://www.spacex.com/){:target="_blank"} - Keep this site in your bookmarks to keep tabs on SpaceX, exciting to see every launch, feeds the planet's imagination.
-- [Easy Recipes with your Crock Pot multi-cooker](https://www.crockpot.com.au/) - Rediscovered my love for cooking - with more time available due to work-from-home arrangements, this kitchen gadget makes cooking fin again.
+- [Easy Recipes with your Crock Pot multi-cooker](https://www.crockpot.com.au/){:target="_blank"} - Rediscovered my love for cooking - with more time available due to work-from-home arrangements, this kitchen gadget makes cooking fun again.
-- [Call For Code](https://callforcode.org/) - Create open source solutions that make an immediate and lasting impact.
+- [Call For Code](https://callforcode.org/){:target="_blank"} - Create open source solutions that make an immediate and lasting impact.

 ## Resources
 - [NoSQL Design for DynamoDB - AWS DynamoDB Developer Guide ](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html){:target="_blank"}